Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: Numerical simulations

-The top-center and bottom-center panels in Figure \ref{fig:power} display the rejection frequencies of our modified WMW test with tuning parameter values $\tau_n=.5,.75,1.1.25,1.5,\infty$.
-The curve for $\tau_n=\infty$, which corresponds to our standard bootstrap critical values, has triangles superimposed.
+The top-center and bottom-center panels in \cref{fig:power} display the rejection frequencies for the modified WMW test with tuning parameter values $\tau_n=.5,.75,1.1.25,1.5,\infty$.
+The curve for $\tau_n=\infty$, which corresponds to the standard bootstrap critical value, has triangles superimposed.
 In both panels we see the rejection frequencies increase from approximately $\alpha=.05$ to one as $\gamma$ moves away from zero, reflecting the consistency of the tests.
 In the top-center panel the curves plotted for different tuning parameter values are indistinguishable.
-In the bottom-center panel there is a clear separation between the curves, with the rejection frequencies using the standard bootstrap critical values well below the rejection frequencies using the modified bootstrap critical values.
-The very different behavior displayed in the two panels can be understood by observing that the modified bootstrap statistic $\tilde{S}^\ast$ differs from the standard bootstrap statistic $\hat{S}^\ast$ only when the graph of the empirical ODC $\hat{R}$ falls below the 45-degree line by more than some threshold depending on the tuning parameter.
-This happens very infrequently in the simulations generating the rejection frequencies in the top-center panel because here we have $R_\gamma(u)>u$ for all $u$ when $\gamma<0$; but frequently in those generating the rejection frequencies in the bottom-center panel because here we have $R_\gamma(u)<u$ for $u\in(.5,1)$ when $\gamma<0$, and $R_\gamma(u)<u$ for $u\in(0,.5)$ when $\gamma>0$.
+In the bottom-center panel there is a clear separation between the curves, with the rejection frequencies using the standard bootstrap critical value well below the rejection frequencies using the modified bootstrap critical value.
+The very different behavior displayed in the two panels can be understood by observing that the modified bootstrap statistic $\tilde{S}^\ast$ differs from the standard bootstrap statistic $\hat{S}^\ast$ only when the P-P plot $\hat{R}$ falls below the 45-degree line by more than some threshold depending on the tuning parameter.
+This happens very infrequently in the simulations generating the rejection frequencies in the top-center panel because here we have $R_\gamma(u)>u$ for all $u\in(0,1)$ when $\gamma>0$; but frequently in those generating the rejection frequencies in the bottom-center panel because here we have $R_\gamma(u)<u$ for all $u\in(.5,1)$ when $\gamma<0$, and $R_\gamma(u)<u$ for all $u\in(0,.5)$ when $\gamma>0$.

-In the top-right and bottom-right panels of Figure \ref{fig:power} we plot the rejection frequencies for the modified WMW test with $\tau_n=.75$ and the Donald-Hsu test with tuning parameter $-.139$ against one another.
-Rejection frequencies for the Donald-Hsu tests are superimposed with asterisks.
+In the top-right and bottom-right panels of \cref{fig:power} we plot the rejection frequencies for the modified WMW test with $\tau_n=.75$ and the DH test with tuning parameter $-.139$ against one another.
+Rejection frequencies for the DH test are superimposed with asterisks.
 We see that the rejection frequencies for the two tests are similar.
-A slight power advantage for the modified WMW test is observed in the top-right panel, and a slight power advantage for the Donald-Hsu test in the bottom-right panel.
+A slight power advantage for the modified WMW test is observed in the top-right panel, and a slight power advantage for the DH test in the bottom-right panel.